 There will be a total of 3 exams for the course.
 Exams will be designed to evaluate the student's understanding of the subjects covered in class and empirical and quantitative skills.
-Specific topic on Human Population will be included in the final exam as an assessment of Empirical and Quantitative Skills.
 Study guide will be given to help you prepare for exams.
+The date of exams will be announced in class and shown on D2L.